bart172/iOS11SketchTemplate/README.md

 If you want to host this template to your website feel free to do it by linking to this Github page, as I'm planning to constantly update the template.
 I ask you not to sell to other people or websites this template, and to mention me in your final work if possible.

+Special thanks to Julian Gomez (@Axinen) for creating the PSD version!